 Chris Lintott was reading The large-scale ionization cones in the Galaxy by Joss Bland-Hawthorn et al. Read it online here.

-Chris Lintott is Professor of Astrophysics at the University of Oxford and a co-host of The Sky at Night.
 This article originally appeared in the December 2019 issue of BBC Sky at Night Magazine.